moraisz/DotFiles/README.md

 - Ublock Origin
 - DuckDuckGo
 - Dark Reader
+- Vimium

 ## How Install

 Clone the repository in your `$HOME` directory and execute the `setup.sh` script.

+## ToDO

+- Implement a temporary file to select the style configs only in local machine.
+- Implement a language selector in entire dotfiles (Portuguese and English).